 Entrance fee: it was free when we were there, normally it’s about $2 USD.

-Visit beautiful parks and gardens
+6. Explore beautiful parks and gardens

 Jeju is especially nice during spring, just like most of South Korea.
 We were just in time to experience the magical cherry blossoms on Jeju Island, which can be seen all over the island.
 There are even cherry blossom festivals you can attend if you go during the right time.
 These festivals are usually held in the area of Jeonnng-ro and at the Jeju National University.
 If you want to experience Jeju during the beautiful cherry blossoms, the right time to go is from late March to the second week of April.

 But even when it’s not Spring, there are beautiful gardens and parks to visit on Jeju Island with gorgeous plants and flowers.
 We just stumbled into one public park near our hotel, where we found countless beautiful flowers.
 If you’re going to Seongsan Ilchulbon, you’ll also encounter lots of them.
 You can find flowers almost everywhere on the island, but there are also lots of parks and gardens.
-Two of them are:

 Yeomiji Botanical Garden has over 2000 rare tropical and subtropical plants and flowers.
 They have a Flower Garden, Water Lily Garden, Jungle Garden, Cactus Garden, Subtropical Fruit Garden and an observation platform.